 Don’t be inauthentic.
 In other words, if the people around you believe that all prayers should be formal and serious, you don’t have to adapt yourself to suit them.

-If you’re praying for a group which isn’t specifically Christian, make it clear you’re talking to Jesus, and not just any generic god.
+If you’re praying in front a group which isn’t specifically Christian, make it clear you’re talking to Jesus, and not just any generic god.
 No, I’m not telling you to do this so you can share Jesus with a captive audience;

 As for when you’re praying for your meals alone: Pray however you want.